moghon92/ChatwithDocument/README.md

-This is a voice-enabled Question and Answer (Q/A) application that allows users to upload documents and utilize a Language Model (LM) for Q/A using Langchain and Streamlit.
-The app reads the uploaded documents divides them into chunks, embeds each chunk using OpenAI, loads the embeddings into FAISS vector DB.
-When the user enters a prompt (via voice) it get's converted into text using speech recognition.
-The model then retrieves the K-NN (K-Nearest Neighbors) text chunks from the vector DB and sends them to the LM for information retrieval.
-Once data is retrieved, it gets converted back into speech.

-The code is hosted on Streamlit and can be viewed in chat.py.

-Features

 # Text Q/A App

 This is a text-based Question and Answer (Q/A) application that allows users to upload documents and utilize a Language Model (LLM) for Q/A using Langchain and Streamlit.
 The app reads the uploaded documents divides them into chunks, embeds each chunk using OpenAI, loads the embeddings into FAISS vector DB.
 When the user enters a prompt.
 The model then retrieves the K-NN (K-Nearest Neighbors) text chunks from the vector DB and sends them to the LM for information retrieval.
 The code is hosted on Streamlit and can be viewed in `app.py`.